How to Use NPER Function in Excel

 How much do you need to pay off your loan?

-Answer: Result is 458,2 what means, that you need 459 payments to pay off this loan.
+Answer: The result is approximately 187.89, meaning that you would need 188 payments to pay off this loan.

 Explanation: